A convergence analysis of the price of anarchy in atomic congestion games: Introduction

 \subsection{Our contribution}

+To address this question, we study the evolution of the PoA for growing total demand $T$ in atomic congestion games with \emph{unsplittable} demands and \emph{polynomial} cost functions.
+While our results hold for arbitrary atomic congestion games, we will mostly use the notation of transportation networks, since they are more intuitive.

-We consider atomic congestion games with \emph{unsplittable} demands and polynomial cost functions, and investigate the inefficiency of both pure and mixed Nash equilibria.
-When pure Nash equilibria exist, then we call the ratio of the worst-case cost of pure Nash equilibria over the socially optimal cost the \emph{atomic PoA}, see \eqref{eq:PoA-Atomic-def}.
-Moreover, we call the ratio of the worst-case \emph{expected} cost of mixed Nash equilibria over the socially optimal cost the \emph{mixed PoA}, see \wu{\eqref{eq:MixedPoA}}.
-In addition, we call the ratio of the \emph{random} cost of a mixed Nash equilibrium over the socially optimal cost the \emph{random PoA of that mixed Nash equilibrium}, see \eqref{eq:randomPoA}.
-These PoAs are significantly different, see Example~\ref{example:NonMutualInclusive}.
+Our analysis covers the PoAs for both, pure and mixed, Nash equilibria.
+When pure Nash equilibria exist, then we \WuSecondRevision{call the ratio of their worst-case cost over the social optimum cost the \emph{atomic PoA},} see \eqref{eq:PoA-Atomic-def}.
+This distinguishes it \WuSecondRevision{from} the PoA of pure Nash equilibria in non-atomic congestion games, which \WuSecondRevision{is called} the \emph{non-atomic PoA} in this paper, see \eqref{eq:PoA-Non-Atomic-def}. \WuSecondRevision{Since mixed Nash equilibria are probability distributions, they induce random flows on the transportation network.} \WuSecondRevision{We then} call the ratio of the worst-case \emph{expected} cost \WuSecondRevision{of these random flows induced by} mixed Nash equilibria over the social optimum cost the \emph{mixed PoA}, see \wu{\eqref{eq:MixedPoA}}, \WuSecondRevision{and call} the ratio of the \emph{random} cost of \WuSecondRevision{the random flow induced by a specific} mixed Nash equilibrium over the social optimum cost the \emph{random PoA of that mixed Nash equilibrium}, see \eqref{eq:randomPoA}.

+\WuSecondRevision{ The atomic PoA measures the inefficiency of selfish \emph{deterministic} choices, while the mixed and random PoAs quantify the inefficiency of selfish \emph{random} choices in \emph{expectation} and as a \emph{stochastic variable}, respectively.
+They are thus different.
+In particular, the random PoA is a random variable, and the atomic PoA is bounded by the mixed PoA, since pure Nash equilibria in atomic congestion games can be considered as particular mixed Nash equilibria that result in deterministic choices of users.}